 Petrale is a round or oval-shaped flounder with a big mouth and both eyes on its right side; the blind side is white and the eyed side is light to dark brown.
 Flatfish quality varies widely so the best ones will have uniform color and no bruising, according to some buyers.
 Petrale sole is sold fresh and frozen, whole and in skinless fillets.
 Petrale sole is an excellent source of low-fat protein, calcium, and other nutrients.
 The best time to buy petrale is in the winter, when prices are the lowest.
 Since larger flatfish sell for a premium, smaller fillets can be a good value, according to some buyers.

-Based on average landings of petrale sole from 2012-2015 and using the most recent 2014 and 2016 Seafood Watch ratings and 2014 MSC certification, the sustainability breakdown of petrale sole is as follows:
+Based on average landings of petrale sole from 2014-2016 and using the most recent Seafood Watch ratings and MSC certifications, the sustainability breakdown of petrale sole as of February 2019 is as follows:

 Petrale sole are fast growing flatfishes that can grow up to two feet long and live up to 17 years.
 Females are generally larger and grow to an average length of 24 inches, with males averaging 18 inches long.
 Adults migrate from deeper water to shallower waters to feed in the summer.
 The majority of the spawning occurs in deep water from November to April along the North American west coast, though spawning occurs earlier in California.
 Petrale sole reproduce when they are three to eight years or when they reach about one foot long.
 Females can produce 400,000 to 1.5 million eggs.
 Larvae spend their first 6 months in the water column feeding on plankton before they are large enough to move to the ocean bottom.
 Adults feed on crustaceans, pelagic fishes, and even juvenile petrale sole.
 Sharks, marine mammals, and a variety of large pelagic fishes prey on adult petrale sole.